zedshaw/learn-c-the-hard-way-lectures/ex52a/lecture.md

-Your Disk Storage Is Junk
+My Disk Storage Is Junk
 ====

 "What?!
 C'mon!"